 - a.
 Except as noted in G.1.b. and c. below, the Federal share of such program costs shall not exceed 75 percent of the program costs (16 USC 1535(d)(2); 50 CFR section 81.8). - b.
 The Federal share may be increased to 90 percent whenever two or more States having a common interest in one or more endangered or threatened species, the conservation of which may be enhanced by cooperation of such States, enter jointly into an agreement with the Secretary of the Interior (16 USC 1535(d)(2); 50 CFR section 81.8). - c.
-Per the FWS Director's Memorandum, of August 23, 1993, the following insular areas: American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands, have been exempted from the matching requirement (48 USC 1469a). - 2.
+Per the FWS Director's Memorandum, of May 9, 2003, the following insular areas are exempt from the matching requirement up to \$200,000: American Samoa, Guam, the Government of the Northern Mariana Islands, the Trust Territory of the Pacific Islands, and the U.S. Virgin Islands (48 USC 1469a). - 2.
 Level of Effort Not Applicable - 3.
 Earmarking Not Applicable a.
 SF-270, Request for Advance or Reimbursement - Applicable

 - b.
-SF-271, Outlay Report and Request for Reimbursement for Construction Programs- Not Applicable - c.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs-Not Applicable - c.
 SF-425, Federal Financial Report Applicable - 2.
 Performance Reporting Not Applicable - 3.
 Special Reporting Not Applicable - 4.
-Section 1512 ARRA Reporting Not Applicable - 5.
 Subaward Reporting under the Transparency Act Applicable